asteris-llc/converge/docs_source/content/resources/user.user.md

 ## Parameters

+- `username` (string)

+  Username is the user login name.

 - `uid` (string)

   UID is the user ID.

+- `groupname` (string)

+  Groupname is the primary group for user and must already exist.
+Only one of GID or Groupname may be indicated.

 - `gid` (string)

-  Gid is the primary group ID for user.
+  Gid is the primary group ID for user and must refer to an existing group.

-- `username` (string)

-  Username is the user login name.
+Only one of GID or Groupname may be indicated.

 - `name` (string)